 You can set the default preferences for finance charges assessed in customer statements within the “Preferences” window in QuickBooks.
 To do this, select “Edit| Preferences…” from the Menu Bar to open the “Preferences” window where you can set the default behaviors of the currently opened company file.
 Learn this and more during this lecture.

 Entering statement charges is the first step in preparing billing statements for customers.
 This can be an effective way to collect customer charges over a period of time for certain types of businesses that do not need to send out an invoice for each charge assessed to a customer.
 With statement charges, you simply enter the charges directly into each customer’s “accounts receivable” register as they are accrued.
+At the end of the billing cycle, you send the customer a billing statement that lists all the charges that are due or past due.
 Learn this and more during this lecture.

 Founded in 2001, TeachUcomp, Inc. began as a licensed software training center in Holt, Michigan - providing instructor-led, classroom-style instruction in over 85 different classes, including Microsoft Office, QuickBooks, Peachtree and web design, teaching staff at organizations such as the American Red Cross, Public School Systems and the Small Business Association.

 At TeachUcomp, Inc., we realize that small business software can be confusing, to say the least.
 However, finding quality training can be a challenge.
 TeachUcomp, Inc. has changed all that.
 As the industry leader in training small business software, TeachUcomp, Inc. has revolutionized computer training and will teach you the skills to become a powerful and proficient user.